yaravind/old-gitbooks/composition.md

 # Coding by Composition

 Composition will be our tool for constructing programs and, as luck would have it, is backed by a powerful theory that ensures things will work out for us.
-Let's examine this theory.
+Let's examine this **Category theory**.

 ## Associative Property